juusolonen/gambitchallenge/README.md

 ### note

 You can see the table in the front-end change by changing something in 'readings.txt' and saving the file.
+**important** The date must be modified or the front-end might not get the changes.